 The TwinCAT EPICS IOC, tcIoc, is an interface between the TwinCAT automation software and the EPICS channel access.
 It makes TwinCAT variables available to the EPICS system using an annotation mechanism similar to the TwinCAT OPC server.
 The exported variables of one or multiple TwinCAT PLCs are scanned at a fixed rate using the TwinCAT ADS communication library.
 A memory pool is setup in the IOC which mirrors the variable value in the TwinCAT PLCs.
 On the EPICS side a device driver has been written for a "tcat" device that interfaces this memory pool and makes all variables available using channel access.
-Special care was taken to map EPICS output channels to TwinCAT read only variables.
+Special care was taken to map EPICS output channels to TwinCAT variables that are both readable and writeable.
+EPICS input channels are mapped to TwinCAT read only variables.
 Write only variables are not supported.